Tipster Who Cracked Cold Case Reveals Himself After 2 Decades: 'I Couldn't Carry It Any Further'

 Kellner said Wilson’s story is a reminder that it is never too late for people with information about a crime to contact law enforcement and share what they know.

-“So if anyone knows something,” said Kellner, “Bring it forward, let us help somebody’s family get justice.”MORE NEWS: Rep. Jason Crow Stresses Risk Of Not Investigating Capitol Riot: 'We Have A Domestic Terror Movement In America'
+“So if anyone knows something,” said Kellner, “Bring it forward, let us help somebody’s family get justice.”MORE NEWS: Construction Continues On Lao Buddhist Temple In Westminster Almost 10 Years After Fire

 Robert Williams died in jail in 2018 before he could face trial in the Bartee murder.
 He was 71 years old at the time of his death.